mimecast/dtail/doc/logformats.md

 Log Formats
 ===========

-You may have looked at the [DTail Query Language](./querylanguage.md) and wondered how to make DTail understand your own log formats.
-Otherwise, DTail won't be able to extract information from your logs (e.g. extract fields and variables from your log lines to be used in the query language).
+You may have looked at the [DTail Query Language](./querylanguage.md) and wondered how to make DTail understand your own log format(s).
+If DTail doesn't know your log format, it won't be able to extract much useful information from your logs.
+This information then can be used as fields (e.g. variables) by the Query Language.

-You could either make your application follow the DTail default log format, or you would need to implement a custom log format in Go.
+You could either make your application follow the DTail default log format, or you would need to implement a custom log format.
+Have a look at `./integrationtests/mapr_testdata.log` for an example a log file in the DTail default format.

-## Current log formats
+## Available log formats

 The following log formats are currently available out of the box:

-* `default` - The default DTail log format.
+* `default` - The default DTail log format
-* `generic` - A generic log format with a very simple set of fields.
+* `generic` - A generic log format with a very simple set of fields
-* `generickv` - A simple log format expecting all log lines in form of `field1=value1|field2=value2|...`.
+* `generickv` - A simple log format expecting all log lines in form of `field1=value1|field2=value2|...`

-For details, have a look at the implementations at `./internal/mapr/logformat/`.

 ### Selecting a log format